The

 though Jean felt that, “There is no other aspect of photography

-that represents such a unique personal interpretation as depicting the
+that represents such a unique personal interpretation as depicting

-“…the nude alone was not satisfying to me.
-I felt it had no
+problem. “…the nude alone was not satisfying to me.
+I

-great artistic value by itself, but could be used in the context of a
+felt it had no great artistic value by itself, but could be used in

-sketch or reference to be developed later into a composition with more
+the context of a sketch or reference to be developed later into a

-depth and meaning.”
+composition with more depth and meaning.”

 He

-found the answer by utilizing the “sketch or reference” of
+found the answer by utilizing the “sketch or reference”

-images of extraordinary landscapes in such places as the Arctic, Israel,
+traveled widely making images of extraordinary landscapes in such

-the Caribbean, China, Canada and the USA.
-These landscapes were made in
+places as the Arctic, Israel, the Caribbean, China, Canada and the

-the Romantic style intending to inspire a Kantian sense of awe and the
+inspire a Kantian sense of awe and the sublime within the viewer.

-sublime within the viewer.
-Many of these landscapes were then used as
+Many of these landscapes were then used as backdrops within his photomontages.

-backdrops within his photomontages.
-This method of working“…allowed
+This method of working“…allowed the creation of unknown

-the creation of unknown worlds, mysterious surroundings, and dreamscapes,
+worlds, mysterious surroundings, and dreamscapes, an open field to

-an open field to creativity with no end in sight… And, if at times
+creativity with no end in sight… And, if at times my damsels

-immortal youth and beauty.”
+their immortal youth and beauty.”

 If

-one were to attempt to describe the photographs that Jean creates it would
+one were to attempt to describe the photographs that Jean creates

-photomontages), Ralph Gibson (particularly his ‘The Somnambulist’
+(his theatrical photomontages), Ralph Gibson (particularly his ‘The

-1970 era) and of course the aforementioned Symbolist artists such as Gustave
+Somnambulist’ 1970 era) and of course the aforementioned Symbolist

-Moreau, Rodolphe Bresdin and Fernand Khnopff.
+artists such as Gustave Moreau, Rodolphe Bresdin and Fernand Khnopff.

 The